Query-Based Selection of Optimal Candidates under the Mallows Model: Preliminaries

 \section{Preliminaries}

 The sample space is the set of all permutations of $N$ elements, i.e. the symmetric group $S_N$, with the underlying $\sigma$-algebra equal to the power set of $S_N$.
 The best candidate is indexed by $N$, the second-best candidate by $N-1,\ldots,$ and the worst candidate is indexed by $1$.
-The interview committee can accurately compare the candidates presented up to a certain time point of time, but cannot completely assess the quality of the future interviewees.
-We also assume that there is a budget of $s-1$ queries one can make that produce an answer whether a current candidate is the globally best one or not, as well as a final selection (without a query).
-These modelling postulates are equivalent to those of the Dowry problem with $s$ selections if one only considers the optimal probability of success and winning strategy; differences in the expected interview times are discussed in Section~\ref{expect}.
+The interview committee can accurately compare the candidates presented up to a certain time point, but cannot assess the quality of the future candidates.
+We also assume that there is a budget of $s-1$ queries ($s \ge 1$) to be made that produce an answer whether a current candidate is the globally best one or not, as well as a final selection that does not involved queries (thus, a total of $s$ selections).
+These modeling assumptins are equivalent to those of the Dowry problem with $s$ selections if one only considers the optimal probability of success and winning strategy.
+Still, there are differences in the expected interview times which are discussed in Section~\ref{expect}.

-Unlike the standard model of the secretary and Dowry problem, our framework assumes that the candidates are presented according to a permutation (order) dictated by the Mallows distribution $\mathcal{M}_{\theta}$, parametrized by a real number $\theta>0$.
+Furthermore, unlike the standard model of the secretary and Dowry problem, our framework assumes that the candidates are presented (one-by-one, from the left) according to a permutation (order) dictated by the Mallows distribution $\mathcal{M}_{\theta}$, parametrized by a real number $\theta>0$.
 The probability of presenting a permutation $\pi \in S_N$ to the hiring committee equals

 where $c: S_N \to \mathbb{N}$ equals the smallest number of adjacent transpositions needed to transform $\pi$ into the identity permutation $[12\,\cdots \,N]$.
-Equivalently, $c(\pi)$ equals the number of pairwise element inversions, and is known under the name \emph{Kendall} $\tau$ distance between the permutation $\pi$ and the identity permutation $[12\,\cdots \,N]$.
+Equivalently, $c(\pi)$ equals the number of pairwise element inversions, and is also known as the \emph{Kendall} $\tau$ distance between the permutation $\pi$ and the identity permutation $[12\,\cdots \,N]$.
 Note that the notation for a permutation in square bracket form should not be confused with the notation for a set $[a,b]=\{{a,a+1,\ldots,b\}},\, b\geq a,$ and the meaning of the notation used will be clear from the context.

-For a given permutation $\pi \in S_N$ drawn according to the Mallows model, we say that a strategy \emph{wins} if it correctly identifies the best candidate when presented with $\pi$.
+As remarked upon in Section~\ref{intro}, the query-based model and the Dowry model in the uniform permutation selection setting are the same problem when considering the maximum probability of winning and a corresponding optimal strategy.
+Therefore, for simplicity, we present our results for the new Mallows model in the ``language'' of the Dowry problem with $s$ selections.